pridiltal/ctv-AnomalyDetection/AnomalyDetection.md

 #### Multivariate Outlier Detection: Distance-based outlier detection

-- The `r pkg("HDoutliers")` package provides an implementation of an algorithm for univariate and multivariate outlier detection that can handle data with mixed categorical and continuous variables and the outlier masking problem.
+- The `r pkg("HDoutliers",  priority = "core")` package provides an implementation of an algorithm for univariate and multivariate outlier detection that can handle data with mixed categorical and continuous variables and the outlier masking problem.
 - The `r pkg("stray")` package implements an algorithm for detecting anomalies in high-dimensional data that addresses the limitations of the 'HDoutliers' algorithm.
 An approach based on extreme value theory is used for the anomalous threshold calculation.
 - The `r pkg("Routliers")` package provides robust methods to detect univariate (Median Absolute Deviation method) and multivariate outliers (Mahalanobis-Minimum Covariance Determinant method).
 - The `r pkg("modi")` package implements Mahalanobis distance or depth-based algorithms for multivariate outlier detection in the presence of missing values (incomplete survey data).